-“Economics is the most fascinating profession in the world,” Eleni said.
+“Economics is the most fascinating profession in the world,” Elena said.
 “The most exciting thing about economics is that it’s a social science and allows you to study humans and human behavior.
 Then, being an Applied Economist means I can use methods resembling those of the natural sciences to solve complex problems of our society.
 As an Applied Economist, I conduct empirical research to provide answers to difficult questions, and help people work together to solve problems and live better lives.”

-Eleni’s degree and training is in Agricultural and Applied Economics, which means that she does economic research on issues related to agriculture, food, natural resources, and rural America.
+Elena’s degree and training is in Agricultural and Applied Economics, which means that she does economic research on issues related to agriculture, food, natural resources, and rural America.

 “There are nearly 100,000 farmers in Missouri and most farms are family-operated.
 It is difficult to overstate how important these farmers are to us, the Midwest and the national food, livestock, crop and fuel production.”

 “I see it every single day in my research at Mizzou and my scholarship has been motivated to help farmers produce more efficiently by making more food and more money,” she said.
 “I am providing them the best available research and science, so they can make more sustainable and profitable choices.”

 This has driven her since even before she attended MU.
 For the last few years, as a researcher at the Economics and Management of Agro-biotechnologies Center (EMAC) and at the Food Equation Institute (FEI), Elena measures and analyzes how public perceptions on agricultural biotechnology change over time, by looking at how the mass media’s representation of the technology affect our attitudes and opinions on the topic.